Latin Kings

 According to court documents, on the night of June 27, 1971 Gustavo “Hercules” “Hippie” Colon was hanging out at the intersection of Leavitt and Potomac in the Wicker Park neighborhood that night.
 According to court documents Colon and Florentine “Brillo” Menendez spotted Glenn Burr and his sister and friends walking down the street.
 Menendez then shouted, “Shoot that black mother fucker!” and pulled a gun on the group of five according to court documents, Glenn Burr then took off running but Colon then shot him three times in the back, killing him.
 Colon then walked up to Verlinda Hamilton and put the gun to her head and gave her a big smile then pulled the trigger; however, the gun jammed.
 Supposedly the shooting happened because Glenn Burr was a Vice Lord in Latin King territory Colon was not arrested for the crime until August of 1971, Brillo was said to be dead by the time arrests were to be made, Colon was then charged with murder and sentenced to 30 to 60 years in prison (People vs. Colon, 1974).

 By 1972, the Latin Kings were facing a major crisis.
 Starting in the late 1960s some key members were getting into using heavy drugs like Heroin.
 There were also many members that were not focused on tasks at hand and much of the LKN was disorganized, which was a major threat to leadership especially since they were trying to organize a sophisticated syndicate.
 Amid several gang wars and now with law enforcement breathing down their necks, there was a real threat to the very existence of the Latin King Nation and slip ups by members could not be tolerated anymore; it was time for a constitution to keep the entire organization in line.
 Now that Hercules and Rayo were incarcerated for murder, they had an immediate meeting behind prison walls with Manuel Diaz Rodriguez, Johnny Martinez, Eddie, Dino, and Sun Child.
 These 7 Latin Kings drew up the “Kings Manifesto” which was literature that was to guide and organize Latin Kings in the right direction in order to ease operations and maintain order.
 One of the biggest guidelines was no use of drugs unless it was Marijuana.
+This was made possible because prior to this the Latin Kings held a 1972 election to vote on a new leader.
+Ramon Santos now had a heroin issue that I believe he got over a short time later but it cost him his leadership role.
+Santos would retire from the Latin Kings in 1972 but stuck around the area interacting with many old friends.
+Carmelo also stepped down and retired from the nation and when election time came Gustavo “Hercules” Colon was voted to run all northern operations from behind prison walls which he successfully did.
+“Rayo” ran southwest and south side operations.
+Other members were out casted for their behavior and ejected from the organization to be made examples of how this behavior was now not acceptable.
+All addicted Latin Kings were ordered to kick their Heroin habits immediately and turn in all bags of their Heroin, if they did not, severe consequences would be suffered.
+It did not matter about the withdraw effects; you had to just stop using…no Exceptions!

 Now that Rayo had become leader of the south side, he was now referred to the nickname “Baby King” as he was the protégé of the former leader King Papo allegedly.
 Gustavo Colon was now referred to as “Lord Gino” now that he was in command of all northern Chicago operations, these two men had just become the King of Kings.

 Now at this point in time the Latin King nation was to become even stronger than ever with the Kings Manifesto, and BK and Gino were successfully operating the organization from behind prison walls; however, there were still lots of Latin Kings that supported and looked up to King Papo and many still saw him as the supreme leader of the Latin Kings.
-King Papo did indeed officially step down and became semi-retired in 1972 but unofficially he was still a shot caller especially since he was out on the streets while BK and Gino were locked up.
+King Papo did indeed officially step down and became retired in 1972 but unofficially he was still a shot caller especially since he was out on the streets while BK and Gino were locked up.
 This was something rumored to have not settled well with some of incarcerated leadership.
 King Papo may have kicked his habit later into the 1970s but never resumed official leadership.

-After the creation of the manifesto in 1972 Beach and Spaulding no longer governed all the Latin King branches and further away branches at last didn’t have to travel all the way to Humboldt Park for meetings.
+After the creation of the manifesto in 1972 Beach and Spaulding no longer governed all the Latin King branches city-wide, further away branches at last didn’t have to travel all the way to Humboldt Park for meetings.
 All south side operations were headed at the Boulevards at 24th and Marshall while the north side still reported to Beach and Spaulding.
 Eventually traveling to report ceased and each branch governed more on its own.

 In the year 1975, the Latin Kings established themselves in the Julia C. Lathrop Homes.
 These projects were located in the North Center neighborhood.
 Latin Kings had been living here since Latin Kings were created; however, they didn’t run these projects, their allies the Insane Deuces ran these buildings.
 In the year 1975 the Insane Deuces donated ‘The Horseshoe” which is the southern most section of the projects that is along Diversey Parkway and the horseshoe shaped part is from Hoyne to Leavitt.
 Latin Kings were very close to the Deuces as they fought Simon City Royals and Paulina Barry Community viciously.
 In 1987 Latin Kings and Deuces began to have friction over the crack cocaine trade.
 In 1989 war was declared between Deuces and Latin Kings and when the Deuces flipped to becoming Folks in January of 1992 they left the projects and the Latin Kings took over only sharing with some black gangs.